-IV B.TECH-I-SEMESTER L Т P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS
+IV B.TECH-I-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

 4 - - 40 60 100 3

 CAD/CAM

+After successful completion of this course, the students will be able to:
-CO1: Illustrate the fundamental concepts of the Product cycle and Design process.

-CO2: Build the mathematical basis in the technique of representation of geometric entities and the technique of transformation of geometric entities using transformation matrix.

-CO3: Develop the 2D and 3D geometries using Modeling packages.

-CO4: Understand the NC, CNC and DNC machines and part programming methods.

-CO5: Describe the use of GT for the product development and also the use of CAPP for the product development.

-CO6: Identify the various elements and their activities in the Computer Integrated Manufacturing Systems
+- CO1: Analyze the fundamental concepts of the Product cycle and Design process. - CO2: Build the mathematical basis in the technique of representation of geometric entities and the technique of transformation of geometric entities using transformation matrix. - CO3: Develop the 2D and 3D geometries using Modeling packages. - CO4: Evaluate the NC, CNC and DNC machines and part programming methods. - CO5: Analyze the use of GT for the product development and also the use of CAPP for the product development. - CO6: Identify the various elements and their activities in the Computer Integrated Manufacturing Systems